 - Home comforts – you can feel completely comfortable because you are at home, which is where most people find the most comfort.
 You can work in your pyjamas if you wish.

 - Distractions – although you may face distractions at home, you are more likely to be able to control them.
 For example, a TV may be a distraction but you can turn it off.
 Colleagues/employees are not something you can turn off therefore they can really become a distraction.

 - Reduced stress levels – not only can you cut stress levels by avoiding trains at peak times, but there are several other ways in which working from home may be beneficial for your mental health and wellbeing.
 For example you are able to take breaks when necessary, allowing you to take time out when you need it the most.

 - Save money – you can save money by not having to commute.
 Additionally, some of your home office expenses will be applicable for tax relief.

 - Work/life balance – working from home may enable you to have a better work-life balance.
 You are able to finish your work and do ‘life’ things.
 Whereas if you are in an office, you are obligated to stay there for the whole of your work time frame (for example 9 to 5, Monday to Friday).

 - Suited to your lifestyle – if you are married and have kids, then working from home may be the ideal situation for you.
 Allowing you to be around and close to your family and simultaneously being able to work.

 Each individual will have different preferences, however if those pros appeal to you then make sure to read the cons.
 It’s essential to ensure that working from home is actually suitable for you personally, before making any big decisions.
-Here are some cons of working from home:
+H

 - Self-discipline – this is probably the biggest con, especially if you have no experience in being self-disciplined.
 Working from home can make you feel too relaxed, and this is when you need that self-discipline to motivate you to do your work.